CPK Insurance

 For Kansas bookkeeping businesses, coverage is usually centered on professional liability for mistakes, negligence, omissions, and client claims tied to financial recordkeeping.
 Many firms also ask for cyber liability, general liability, and a business owners policy depending on how they store data, meet clients, or lease office space.

-Kansas does not create one universal bookkeeper-specific mandate in the data provided, but businesses with employees must carry workers' compensation, many commercial leases require proof of general liability coverage, and business owners often request evidence of insurance before signing contracts.
+Kansas does not create one universal bookkeeper-specific mandate, but businesses with employees must carry workers' compensation, many commercial leases require proof of general liability coverage, and business owners often request evidence of insurance before signing contracts.

 The right limit varies by client size, the volume of records you manage, and whether you handle payroll or payment access.
 Many firms compare professional liability limits first, then add cyber liability and general liability based on the services they provide and the contracts they sign.